 Electronegativity Chart: is a chemical property that defines how strongly an atom can excite an electron to itself.
 Values for electronegativity moved from 0 to 4.
 Electronegativity list of elements used generally to predict whether a bond between atoms is ionic or covalent.
-This list can also be used to get the resulting molecule will be polar or nonpolar.
+This list can also be used to get whether the resulting molecule will be polar or nonpolar.
 There is a table that is listing the Electronegativity Chart of the elements.

 - Oxygen Valency Electrons